Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 Copy and Paste

 The clipboard is shared between your computer and Genymotion Desktop.
-This sharing lets you copy and paste text from your computer to Genymotion Desktop.
-It also lets you copy and paste text from Genymotion Desktop to your computer.
+This shared clipboard lets you copy and paste text from your computer to Genymotion Desktop, and from Genymotion Desktop to your computer.

 Clipboard sharing can be disabled in Genymotion global settings.
 See Clipboard sharing.